Fixed Saver - 2 or 5 year term

-Want to earn fixed interest for two years on your savings?
+Want to earn fixed interest for two or five years on your savings?
 Check out our Fixed Saver.

 Summary box for Fixed Saver

-0.20% gross/AER on balances of £1 or more for 24 months from account opening.
+0.20% gross/AER on balances of £1 or more for two years from account opening.

-You can choose to have this paid monthly, or after each year on the date you opened the account.
+You can choose to have your interest paid monthly or after each year on the date you open the account.

 No. This account has a fixed rate of interest so the rate won’t change during the term.